nullify005/HomeAssistant/README.md

 - home-assistant
   - stateless build
   - .storage stripped down to only what is necessary (ie. no user auth etc.)
+  - run a pre step using gomplate to inject various secrets into .storage
+  - in docker-compose & k8s run an init container to conduct the templating
   - config and automation in YAML
   - intesis integration for my AirCon
   - google_assistant integration because it's fun